miguel-sanchez/PomodoroPal/README.md

 Flask-SQLAlchemy for database operations.
 I discovered via YouTube and Claude this was easier than raw SQL.
 The app uses SQLite (configured in config.py).
 When the server starts, it automatically creates the database tables if they don't exist yet using the init_db() function.

+#### Use of AI tools
+I used Claude and Gemini to help me understand how to work with SQLAlchemy.
+I took adding SQLAlchemy as a challenge, but I was lost when I started learning it.
+I only used AI tools as helpers, but the essence of the work is still my own.

 ### Backend: config.py
 This file contains all the configuration settings for the Flask application.
 I learned that